 - Are there any reviews from people who had their roofs installed a season earlier?

-INVESTIGATE AND COMPARE: Your insurance adjuster should have sent you a materials list called an exactimate.
-Compare that list to what your storm chaser contractor delivered to your driveway prior to install.
+INVESTIGATE AND COMPARE: Your insurance adjuster should have sent you a materials list called Xactimate.
+Compare that list to what your storm chaser contractor delivered to your driveway prior to installation.

 - Were you promised chimney flashing?
 Is there pre-finished coiled metal and caulk on your driveway or just spray paint?
 HINT: There’s never a legitimate reason for a roofer to have spray paint on a job.

 - Evaluate your ice and water membrane.
 There are two things to look for here.
-First, storm chasers are notorious for claiming they are using high temperature ice and water membrane.
+First, storm chasers are notorious for claiming they are using high-temperature ice and water membrane.
 Look at what’s on the materials pile.
-Look at your exactimate.
+Look at your Xactimate.
 Is what is on your pile, the same as what your insurer was paying for?
 Is it the same as what your contractor was planning to put on your roof?
 Second, how much ice and water membrane is really being used?
-The appropriate amount in the northern zone is 6 feet (2 three foot courses which overlap) plus enough to cover the valleys.
+The appropriate amount in the northern zone is 6 feet (2 three-foot courses that overlap) plus enough to cover the valleys.
 There’s an easy way to measure this.
 Measure the footage on the gutters, double that number, and then add in the footage for the valleys.
 Each roll covers 60-66 feet.
 Do you have enough or is your contractor only planning to put on 3 feet along the eves?

 Following the herd vs Your best interest